 In addition, working groups consisting of councillors and, where appropriate, members of the public may be formed to discuss and act on specific issues, or to to manage temporary or ongoing projects.
-An example is the Newsletter Working Group, which creates and produces our free monthly Village Newsletter.
+The current Working Groups are The Rudd (village newsletter), Events, Community & Youth Centre and Planting.

 If you’d like to find out more about working groups that are open to the public and how you can get involved, please contact the Parish Council office.